DNin01/Scratch-projects/turbowarp/tools/video-player/README.md

 This project gives you the basic components for making videos and animations that users can fast-forward, rewind, and pause.

+> **Note**
-This video player does not come with audio seeking support, and Scratch has no built-in features to do this.
+> This video player does not come with audio seeking support, and Scratch has no built-in features to do this.
 This means that you can't line up audio with the video if users pause or skip unless you make your own way or use someone else's way.

 It's possible to control the video by using the controls at the bottom of the player or with keyboard shortcuts.